Internal and external audits ensure accurate and responsible reporting.

 Other risk assessment measures

 In addition to Internal and External Audit, there are several other auditing measures in place to secure efficient risk management.
 More information is available in the Financial Statements for 2017.

-- Metso Risk assessment evaluations, six in total
+• Metso Risk Management evaluations, 6 in total

 • Internal Audits according to the annual audit plan approved by the Board Audit Committee, 33 in total, with the addition of Whistleblower and other investigations, 38 in total